Audit and Compliance in Vietnam: A Guide for Foreign Investors

 The four fiscal periods are:

 - January 1 – December 31;

 Annual compliance for representative offices

-- Basic information – contact information such as office address, telephone numbers, primary bank contacts.
-Investors should note that the address should match to that written in the RO license;
+- Basic information – contact information, such as office address, telephone numbers, and primary bank contacts.
+Investors should note that the address should match to that written in the RO license.

-- Human resource report – ROs must document their policies with regards to salaries, bonuses, insurance, and other benefits.
-The personal information and position of every employee should also be included; and
+- Human resource report – ROs must document their policies with regard to salaries, bonuses, insurance, and other benefits.
+The personal information and position of every employee should also be included.

 Penalties for non-compliance

 Under the government’s New Penal Code, which was issued in 2018, businesses that fail to adhere to the compliance laws can now be held criminally responsible.

 If the tax authorities find discrepancies in the financial reports, after an audit, a 20 percent tax will be imposed on the amount that is under-declared.
 There is also a 0.03 percent daily interest rate for the late payment of tax.